 - The site is located at the corner of Belvoir Street and Stafford Street with access from Belvoir Street.
 The site comprises a car park of 29 spaces for N zone resident permit holders.
 Controlled parking zone N covers areas to the west of Heigham Road (between Dereham Road and Earlham Road) as far as and including properties on Alexandra Road - 2.
 Two storey dwellings are located opposite the site and to its rear.
 The site is surrounded by a large number of trees.
-The west and southwest corner of the site are marked by a group of Swedish whitebeam trees with two alders, whilst to the northwest corner of the site are a group of three silver birches.
+The west and southwest corner of the site is marked by a group of Swedish whitebeam trees with two alders, whilst to the northwest corner of the site are a group of three silver birches.
 The rear eastern boundary is marked by a variety of Swedish whitebeam, sycamore, silver birch, lime and alder trees.
-There is a group of fairly significant alders to the southeast corner of the site, below which is some Laurel hedging. - 3.
-This northern section of Belvoir Street is a cul-de-sac with access to a group of garages and pedestrian access to a games area, green space and the Belvedere Centre to the north.
+There is a group of fairly significant alders to the southeast corner of the site, below which is some Laurel hedging. - This northern section of Belvoir Street is a cul-de-sac with access to a group of garages and pedestrian access to a games area, green space and the Belvedere Centre to the north.
+The site is outside but adjacent to the Heigham Grove Conservation Area.